thejsway/thejsway/README.md

 ## Published version

+This book is and will stay free for everyone to read online.
+However, you can also purchase a [multi-format, DRM-free ebook version](https://leanpub.com/thejsway), with an option to get the commented source code for all exercises and projects.

-A multi-format, DRM-free ebook version is [available](https://leanpub.com/thejsway) on a pay-as-you-want pricing model.
-Pricing will eventually change once the book is complete.
-If you like what you see so far, your financial contribution to this effort would be much appreciated.
+If you like the content you find here and want to support this effort, your financial contribution would be much appreciated.